yhagio/stock_price_predictor/proposal.md

 ### Solution Statement

 From the data set of yahoo finance.
-Predict the closing price of a target day based on the historical data up to the previous day.
+Predict the closing price of a target day based on the historical data up to the previous day of the target day.

 References:
 - Machine Learning for Trading: https://www.udacity.com/course/machine-learning-for-trading--ud501